 Self driving Tesla vehicles could be a reality by the end of 2019.
-According to CEO Elon Musk who mentioned it during Autonomy Day and also during an interview with ARK Invest, the electric car maker is fine tuning the technology to allow Tesla to have full autonomous self-driving functionality by the end of 2019.
+That’s according to CEO Elon Musk who mentioned it during Autonomy Day and also during an interview with ARK Invest, the electric car maker is fine tuning the technology to allow Tesla to have full autonomous self-driving functionality by the end of 2019.

 Musk said during the interview in 2019: